ffbeast/ffbeast.github.io/docs/en/common_firmware.md

 - Connect external power - controller will boot in normal mode.

 {: .important }
-> Unfortunately not any ST-LINK will work :(.
+> Unfortunately, not all ST-LINK devices will work reliably.
-> There are multiple reports and topics that cheaper ST-LINK clones often non reliable and do not
+> There have been numerous reports and discussions indicating that cheaper ST-LINK clones
-> perform stable communication with STM32 controller.
-Nobody is protected from it.
+> may have stability issues and unreliable communication with STM32 controllers.
+To mitigate this, if possible,
-> If you can - try to buy controller with possibility to enable DFU mode physically or ST-LINK from trusted source.
+> consider purchasing a controller with the option to enable
+> DFU mode physically or obtain an ST-LINK from a trusted source.

 ## Flashing process